symfony/ux/src/LiveComponent/doc/index.rst

 .. note::

-    To *force* an ignored element to re-render, give its parent element a ``data-live-id`` attribute.
+    To *force* an ignored element to re-render, give its parent element an ``id`` attribute.
 During a re-render, if this value changes, all of the children of the element will be re-rendered, even those with ``data-live-ignore``.

 Overwrite HTML Instead of Morphing